 - The most common stomach ulcer symptoms include abdominal pains and burning sensations; bleeding when vomiting or going to the bathroom; nausea and vomiting; darker stool; loss of appetite and changes in body weight; trouble sleeping due to pain; other digestive complaints, like heartburn, acid reflux and feeling gassy; the risk for perforation of the organ lining; dehydration; weakness; and fatigue.

 - A high percentage of ulcers (up to 90 percent of all cases) can be resolved without the need for surgery or serious medication use.

 - Men develop duodenal ulcers more often than any other kind, including stomach ulcers, contrary to popular belief.
 On the other hand, the opposite is true for women: They tend to develop more stomach ulcers and fewer ulcers of the duodenal.
 In general, women are more likely to have ulcers than men, especially if they’re over the age of 70 and take over-the-counter drugs or medications regularly.
 The peak age for experiencing ulcers is between 55 and 65 years old.

-- Stomach ulcer treatments include: limiting the use of NSAID pain relievers, manage stress, boost immunity and control inflammation, and eat a low-processed, nutrient-dense diet.
+- Stomach ulcer treatments include limiting the use of NSAID pain relievers, managing stress, boosting immunity and controlling inflammation, and eating a low-processed, nutrient-dense diet.